 Have your password reset back to your birth date by either:

-- Visiting: Bring photo ID such as your campus card to any Office of the Registrar or to the IT Services Help Desk and request a password reset.
+- Visiting: Bring photo ID such as your campus card to any Office of the Registrar or to the IT Service Desk and request a password reset.

 - Faxing: Fill out and sign a Reset myUFV Access or Forgot myPIN form available online at ufv.ca/admissions/forms.
 Fax the form to Office of the Registrar along with a photocopy of your photo ID.
 Your signature on your photo ID must match your signature on the form.